frawau/aiomadeavr/README.md

 List of all the possible sound_mode.
 When setting a sound_mode, the name MUST BE in this list.

 Not all sound_mode are available to all devices.

+### String Attr: picture_mode

+Current video processing mode, for instance: Custum, Vivid, ISF Day,...

+### List Attr: picture_mode_list

+List of all the possible picture_mode.
+When setting a picture_mode, the name MUST BE in this list.

+Not all picture_mode are available to all devices.

 ### String Attr: eco_mode